giokok-test/simulate-rl/README.md

 the pursuer.
 Both `pursuit_evasion.py` and `train_pursuer.py` load the configuration at runtime, so changes take effect the next time you run the scripts.

+The `evader.awareness_mode` option defines how much information the evader receives about the pursuer:

+1. `1` – no knowledge of the pursuer
+2. `2` – only the distance to the pursuer
+3. `3` – the unit vector pointing to the pursuer
+4. `4` – full pursuer position (values above 4 behave the same)

+The `yaw_rate` and `pitch_rate` values for both agents are specified in degrees per second and are converted internally to radians per second.